AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeAsModal.md

     let documentID = await getTargetDocument();

     // Suspend history state on the target document
-    // This will coalesc all changes into a single history state called
+    // This will coalesce all changes into a single history state called
     // 'Custom Command'
     let suspensionID = await hostControl.suspendHistory({
         "historyStateInfo": {